Thomas Cranmer: Support from the King (1543–1547)

 With the atmosphere in Cranmer's favour, he pursued quiet efforts to reform the Church, particularly the liturgy.
-On 27 May 1544 the first officially authorised vernacular service was published, the processional service of intercession known as the Exhortation and Litany.
+On 27 May 1544, the first officially authorised vernacular service was published, the processional service of intercession known as the Exhortation and Litany.
 It survives today with minor modifications in the Book of Common Prayer.
 The traditional litany uses invocations to saints, but Cranmer thoroughly reformed this aspect by providing no opportunity in the text for such veneration.
-Additional reformers were elected to the House of Commons and new legislation was introduced to curb the effects of the Act of the Six Articles and the Act for the Advancement of True Religion.
+Additional reformers were elected to the House of Commons, and new legislation was introduced to curb the effects of the Act of the Six Articles and the Act for the Advancement of True Religion.

 In 1546, the conservatives in a coalition including Gardiner, the Duke of Norfolk, the Lord Chancellor Wriothesley, and the bishop of London, Edmund Bonner, made one last attempt to challenge the reformers.
 Several reformers with links to Cranmer were targeted.
-Some such as Lascelles were burned at the stake.
-Powerful reform-minded nobles Edward Seymour and John Dudley returned to England from overseas and they were able to turn the tide against the conservatives.
+Some, such as Lascelles, were burned at the stake.
+Powerful reform-minded nobles Edward Seymour and John Dudley returned to England from overseas and turned the tide against the conservatives.
 Two incidents tipped the balance.
-Gardiner was disgraced before the king when he refused to agree to exchange episcopal estates, and the son of the Duke of Norfolk was charged with treason and executed.
-There is no evidence that Cranmer played any part in these political games, and there were no further plots as the king's health ebbed in his final months.
-Cranmer performed his final duties for the king on 28 January 1547 when he gave a reformed statement of faith while gripping Henry's hand instead of giving him his last rites.
-Cranmer mourned Henry's death and it was later said that he demonstrated his grief by growing a beard.
+Gardiner was disgraced before the King when he refused to agree to exchange episcopal estates, and the son of the Duke of Norfolk was charged with treason and executed.
+There is no evidence that Cranmer played any part in these political games, and there were no further plots as the King's health ebbed in his final months.
+Cranmer performed his final duties for the King on 28 January 1547 when he gave a reformed statement of faith while gripping Henry's hand instead of giving him his last rites.
+Cranmer mourned Henry's death, and it was later said that he demonstrated his grief by growing a beard.
 The beard was also a sign of his break with the past.
-Continental reformers grew beards to mark their rejection of the old Church and this significance of clerical beards was well understood in England.
-On 31 January, he was among the executors of the king's final will that nominated Edward Seymour as Lord Protector and welcomed the boy king, Edward VI.
+Continental reformers grew beards to mark their rejection of the old Church, and this significance of clerical beards was well understood in England.
+On 31 January, he was among the executors of the King's final will that nominated Edward Seymour as Lord Protector and welcomed the boy king, Edward VI.